jhu-ip/cs220-s22/index.md

 <a class="external" target="_blank" href="https://piazza.com/jhu/spring2022/en601220">Piazza</a> is
 the main communication channel.
 If you have any questions or concerns, post on Piazza.
-You can do either public or private posts (annonymously if you want!).
+You can do either public or private posts (anonymously if you want!).
 If others could potentially benefit from your question, consider making it public. *Never include your homework/project solution code in a public post.*